andrebellingan/YAABM/README.md

 ## Getting started

 ### System requirements
-* .NET Framework 4.7.2 runtimes
+* .NET Core 3.1 runtimes
 * Sufficient RAM given the size of the simulation and the number of processing threads (see below)

 ### Compiling to code